l0andr/GenesTreatmentSurvival/README.md

-## Paper: Tumor genomics and the association with survival in recurrent/metastatic head and neck cancer patients
+## Tumor genomics and the association with survival in recurrent/metastatic head and neck cancer patients

 This repository conatins set of scripts for data preparation, exploratory data analysis and survival analysis of head and neck cancer patients.